 Course electives must be regular graduate courses (not research or independent study).
 Courses offered by other graduate programs may be taken as electives but require approval from the graduate advisor.
-Requirements for formal course work beyond the minimum are flexible and are determined by the individual student's background and research topic in consultation with the graduate advisor.
+Recommendations for course work beyond the minimum are flexible and are determined by the individual student's background and research topic in consultation with the graduate advisor.

-All Physics graduate students must successfully complete their core course requirements with a grade of S or B or better.
-A student may petition the graduate chair for a single B- grade to be accepted.
+All Physics graduate students must successfully complete their core course requirements with a grade of B or better.
+A student may petition the graduate chair in the case of a single B- grade for an extension until the end of the third year to re-take that course and achieve a grade of B or better, or if the student has already re-taken the class, to audit the class and take the exams, achieving a grade of B or better.
+In this latter case, the student will notify the instructor to report the grade to the Graduate Group Chair and Graduate Coordinator to confirm satisfaction of this requirement.
 Graduate students should be aware that grades obtained of B- may land them in a state of unsatisfactory degree progress, as they must maintain an overall GPA of 3.0, and their semester GPA must not remain below 3.0 for two consecutive semesters.
 Graduate students should also be advised that S/U grades do not count towards GPA calculation by the registrar.